- 1 Definition

-Medications such as Remicade, Enbrel, Humira, Cimzia, MabThera, RoActemra are often called "Biological".
+Medications such as Remicade, Enbrel, Humira, Cimzia, MabThera, RoActemra are often called "biological".
 They are designed to block specific parts of the immune system, thereby reducing the activity of the disease.
 (Reference: Smolen JS, 2015)

 - Most commonly used are TNF inhibitors (Remicade / Remsima (infliximab), Enbrel / Benepali (etanercept), Humira (adalimumab), Cimzia (certolozumab) and others, but also B-cell inhibitors MabThera (rituximab), IL-6 inhibitors RoActemra (tocilizumab), IL-1 inhibitors Kineret (anakinra) and the T-cell co-stimulator Orencia (abatacept) are in use

 - Bio-similar drugs ("Biosimilars") are almost identical to the biological ones (see above), but are usually less expensive.
-Investigations (Nor-Switch study) indicate that the effect is as good and the incidence of adverse reactions does not differ from the original preparations
+Surveys (Nor-Switch study) indicate that the effect is as good and the incidence of adverse reactions does not differ from the original preparations

 - Tofacitini (Xeljans) tablets are usually dosed 5mg twice daily